Star-Tree/Star-Tree/README.md

 ### Here 👋

 Hi, I'm Rex Wang.
 I focus on front-end development.
+I want to apply for a job as a front-end engineer(F2E) or front-end developer.
 Welcome to sending letters to chat.

 <!--
 **Star-Tree/Star-Tree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.